Pelosi’s nine impeachment managers hope to ‘finish the job’

 REP. JAMIE RASKIN, MARYLAND

 Pelosi appointed Raskin, a former constitutional law professor and prominent member of the House Judiciary Committee, as lead manager.
-In a week of dramatic events and stories, Raskin’s stands out — the day before the Capitol riots, Raskin buried his 25-year-old son, Tommy, after he killed himself on New Year’s Eve.
+In a week of dramatic events and stories, Raskin’s stands out: The day before the Capitol riots, Raskin buried his 25-year-old son, Tommy, after he killed himself on New Year’s Eve.

 “You would be hard pressed to find a more beloved figure in the Congress” than Raskin, says House Intelligence Committee Chairman Adam Schiff, who was the lead manager during Trump’s first trial.
 He worked closely with Raskin on that impeachment investigation.
 “I know that part of what gives him strength to take on this burden that he now carries is knowing that this is something that would be enormously meaningful to his son.”